Macy's 8th Floor Holiday Display: Enchanting Families for Decades

 On December 14, wishes will be granted during Macy’s annual National Believe Day.

 “National Believe Day is a pinnacle moment aimed to inspire generosity and giving throughout the season and encouraging Americans to embrace the spirit of goodwill and charity,” said Mike.
 “On this day, Macy's works to grant ‘Wishes Across America’ for Make-A-Wish children.”

 The Believe campaign is just one element of the annual holiday celebration at Macy’s.
 While Minnesotans may remember celebrating a new 8th floor display theme each year, the “A Day in the Life of an Elf” animated display is expected to stay an annual tradition at the store.

 “Just like Macy’s Believe campaign, we have created a new holiday tradition [with the display] – a story that is unique to the Twin Cities and cannot be viewed or experienced anywhere else,” said Mike.
 “It’s much like other magical traditions such as seeing the Nutcracker or the Christmas Carol – it’s all part of the magic of the holidays.”

 No matter how many times you’ve been there, the Macy’s Santaland (or as Minnesotans like to call it, the 8th Floor holiday display) is a holiday tradition that can’t be missed.

-If You Go: The 2012 Macy’s Santaland 8th Floor holiday display is open daily during store hours beginning Nov.
-17 through Dec.
-24. The Moose Madness puppet show plays Thursdays through Sundays.
-While the display is free, tickets to the 30-minute puppet show are $4 per person or free for children under age 2.
+If You Go: Macy's Santaland 8th Floor holiday display is open daily during store hours mid-November through mid-December.
+The Moose Madness puppet show plays Thursdays through Sundays.
+While the display is free, the 30-minute puppet show requires tickets.

 Getting There: Macy’s 8th Floor Auditorium is located in the downtown Minneapolis store at 7th Street and Nicollet Mall.